SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

     }
   ```

 5. For this code to work, you need to add some import statements at the beginning of the *GraphConsumerWebPart.ts* file, as shown in the following example.
+Note the import for the **PropertyPaneChoiceGroup** control, as well as the import of the **ClientMode** enum.

   ```typescript
   import * as React from 'react';